-Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska south to Oregon, east to Idaho in the west, and Illimois to Maine, south to Alabama in the east.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to Oregon, east to Idaho.

-Habitat: Wet places at mid-elevations in the mountains.
+Habitat: Wet places at middle elevations in the mountains.

 Conservation Status: Not of concern